cdl-geneseo/geneseo-dictionary/B/Bomb-Diggity.md

 # Bomb Diggity

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bomb Diggity

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 AJ: Really Cool.
 Identified by 80% of those surveyed.
 F06